-The super-fine embroidery and expert blending of the artistically beautiful colours are obviously the work of a master-crafts-person / artist, as on close inspection this is nothing short of an expertly woven and visually stunning piece!
-The two close-up photos – either end of the second line with an enclosed border – show just one square inch of both the silver encased couched-stitched threads, and the super-fine silk embroidery; while the enclosed bordered photo at right on the third line shows just one square inch around the peacocks eye.
-Even the two tiny birds at the top are superbly embroidered and individually uniquely different.
-(All these attributes point to nothing short of superb craftsmanship!)
-The back is lined with naturally blue dyed cotton cloth, typical of many Tibetan pieces, even carpets, while the blue top strip is also of the same blue cotton material.
+Elegant 19th century Chinese Yue embroidered* silk peacock banner using finely woven coloured silk threads, and wafer-thin silver encased silk threads, on a red silk panel.
+The super-fine embroidery and expert blending of the beautiful colours is obviously the work of a master-crafts-person / artist, as on close inspection there can be no doubt that this is an expertly woven and visually stunning piece!
+The two close-up ‘framed’ photos on the second row show 1) just one square inch of the silver encased couched-stitched threads, and 2) one square inch of the super-fine silk embroidery work in the peacock’s tail feathers; while the ‘framed’ photo at right on the third row shows the same exquisite embroidery in one square inch around the peacocks eye.
+Even the two tiny birds at the top are superbly embroidered and uniquely different.
+And although this piece was woven in China in the 1800’s during the Qing Dynasty, it came from Tibet where it had been used in a Buddhist monastery; probably hung behind or near a high lama, as peacocks are very symbolic in the Buddhist religion.** The back is lined with indigo-blue-dyed cotton cloth, typical of many Tibetan sourced pieces, even carpets, while the blue strip across the top is also of the same blue cotton material.
+It has been in the one collectors loving hands now for over fifty years, having originally been purchased circa 1970 from a Tibetan living as a refugee in Kathmandu, Nepal.
+It is in very good condition.

 ** PEACOCK SYMBOLISM.
 Because peacocks display their feathers by opening their tails, in Buddhism they are associated with openness and purity, and their feathers are even used in Buddhist purification rituals.
 With its tail of 100 eyes, the peacock is also associated with the female Bodhisattva Mahamayuri (a Sanskrit word meaning “great peahen / peacock”).
 As Mahamayuri she is also known as the ‘Queen of the Secret Sciences’ and the ‘Godmother of Buddha’, and is believed to have the power to protect devotees from poisoning, either physical or spiritual.
 Mahamayuri is also the name of one of the five protective goddesses in Buddhism.